RynAgain/Austin-Trash-Day-Indicator/README.md

 Made a new main file, removing the old one and putting into a a legacy folder.
 I want to keep the code for future reference.

 I think i finished the code?
 I gotta build the electronics and test it...
 I'll add photos of all that.

+### 10/20/22

+Small gap in updates.
+A few days after my last update, I discovered that the api i was using was unstable after a few days.
+Additionally, this project lead to a breakthrough on a very important work project so I switched my focus to that for a bit.
+Today I fixed the api error so this project should be fully stable now.